kagurazakayashi/evernight-realm/README.md

 ## Current status

-Evernight Realm is under active development.
-No stable release is available yet; the repository currently contains the project skeleton.
+Evernight Realm is under active development and no stable release is available yet.
+The server can already be built as a **single executable**: one port serves both the web interface (so far the app shell — switchable UI language and a server connectivity probe, with business features still in development) and the API endpoints, so a browser pointed at that address is all you need — no separate static hosting.

 ## How it will work (once released)